githubEdit

 1. 5.
 Submit for Approval

-The template will be sent to Meta (Facebook/WhatsApp) and normally the response occurs within up to 24 business hours.
+The template will be sent to Meta (Facebook/WhatsApp) and typically the response occurs within up to 24 business hours.

 • After the template is approved, it will be available for use in the following places: